WalletWasabi/WasabiDoc/docs/using-wasabi/WalletLoad.md

 As a result, wallets with many derived addresses will have to download many false-positive blocks, making the synchronization more time consuming.

 The TurboSync feature has been built to reduce the hassle caused by synchronization for big wallets.
-It leverages a simple heuristic: addresses used as coinjoin outputs or as change (internal keys) should only be used once.
+It leverages a simple heuristic: addresses used as coinjoin outputs or as change (internal keys) should only be used twice: one time to receive coins and another time to spend them.
-In other terms, once an internal address has been used to receive a coin and then this coin was used as input in a new transaction (the coin has been spent), the address should never be used again, and there is no need to test it against higher filters.
+In other terms, once an internal address has been used to receive a coin and then this coin was used as input in a new transaction (the coin has been spent), the address should never be used again, and there is no need to test it against the remaining filters.

 Wallets coinjoining a lot will benefit the most from this feature, as the vast majority of their addresses will be skipped, reducing the number of blocks to download because of false-positive matches.